Ozmacun/HTML-CSS/README.md

 # HTML-CSS
- A repository containing frontend projects I created using HTML and CSS.
+ A repository containing responsive frontend projects I created using HTML and CSS.